-Like humans, cats have needs in order to make them feel happy and secure.
-To help understand the “core resources” your cat needs, think about when you move to a new apartment/house.
+Like humans, cats have needs that make them feel happy and secure.
+To help understand the “core resources” your cat needs, think about what you need when you move to a new apartment/house.

 What do you do to feel comfortable and make this new place your home?
-Typically we clean, stock the bathroom and kitchen, make up our bed with our own sheets and pillows, and then decorate with curtains, pictures, and personal items.
+Typically, we clean, stock the bathroom and kitchen, make up our bed with our own sheets and pillows, and decorate with curtains, pictures, and personal items.

-Your cat’s needs are similar and you want to make sure you have an environment that makes your cat feel comfortable.
+Your cat’s needs are similar and you want to make sure you have an place or environment that makes your cat feel comfortable and secure.

 Meeting the Needs of Your Cat

-Provide a safe place – Every cat needs a safe and secure place where it can retreat to so that it feels protected or which can be used as a resting area.
-The cat should have the ability to exit and enter the space from at least two sides if it feels threatened.
-Most cats prefer that the safe space is big enough to fit only themselves, has sides around it, and is raised off the ground.
+Every cat needs a safe and secure place where she can retreat to and feel protected or that can be used as a resting area.
+Your cat should be able to enter and exit from this space from at least two sides if she feels threatened.
+Most cats prefer the safe space be big enough to only fit themselves, have sides around it, and be raised off the ground.

-Provide multiple and separated key environmental resources – Key resources include food, water, toileting areas, scratching areas, play areas, and resting or sleeping areas.
-These resources should be separated from each other so that cats have free access without being challenged by other cats or other potential threats.
+Key resources include food, water, toileting areas, scratching areas, play areas, and resting or sleeping areas.
+These resources should be separated from each other so your cats have free access without being challenged by other cats or other potential threats.

-Provide opportunity for play and predatory behavior – Play and predatory behaviors allow cats to fulfill their natural need to hunt.
-Play can be stimulated with the use of interactive toys that mimic prey.
-Cats need to be able to capture the “prey”, at least intermittently, to prevent frustration.
+Play and predatory behaviors allow cats to fulfill their natural need to hunt.
+Play can be motivated with the use of interactive toys that mimic prey.
+Cats need to be able to capture the “prey”, at least occasionally, to prevent frustration.
 Using food puzzles or food balls can mimic the action of hunting for prey, and provides more natural eating behavior.

-Provide an environment that respects the importance of the cat’s sense of smell – Unlike humans, cats use their sense of smell to evaluate their surroundings.
-Cats mark their scent by rubbing their face and body, which deposits natural pheromones to establish boundaries within which they feel safe and secure.
+Unlike humans, cats use their sense of smell to evaluate their surroundings.
+Cats mark their scent by rubbing their face and body, which leaves natural pheromones to establish boundaries within which they feel safe and secure.
 Avoid cleaning their scent off these areas.
-Some smells can be threatening to cats (i.e. unfamiliar animals, or scented products or cleaners) which may lead to problematic behaviors such as urinating outside of the litter box or scratching in undesirable areas.
+Some smells can be threatening to cats (i.e., unfamiliar animals, or scented products or cleaners) which may lead to problematic behaviors such as urinating outside of the litter box or scratching in undesirable areas.

-Review Your Cat’s Environmental Needs Brochure above for more information about each of these.
+Review Your Cat’s Environmental Needs Brochure for more information about each of these.

 Five Items for a Secure Environment for Your Cat

-- Water – Clean fresh water in a location that is appealing to your cat.
+Cats need clean, fresh water.
+Use a location that is appealing to your cat.